Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Introduction

-To accurately describe fluid transport in such complex porous media, multiscale simulation techniques are required.
-Pore Network Modeling (PNM) is widely recognized as a prominent tool for simulating transport phenomena with account of the real pore space structure and topology \cite{blunt2001flow, blunt2002detailed, joekar2012analysis, gostick2016openpnm, cui2022pore}.
-It enables the analysis of flow characteristics inside multiscale porous media \cite{jiang2013representation, mehmani2013multiscale, ruspini2021multiscale, zhang2021pore}.
-This approach is widely used in various applications involving porous materials, including petroleum engineering \cite{wang2000pore, yang2019pore, santos2020pore, zhang2021anisotropic}, energy storage and conversion \cite{gostick2007pore, zenyuk2015coupling, lombardo2019pore, sadeghi2019exploring}, and others \cite{obliger2014pore, xiong2016review, zahasky2020pore, lin2021simulation, sadeghnejad2021digital, mckague2022extending, jendersie2024neuropnm}.
+To accurately describe fluid transport in such complex porous media, the development of multiscale simulation techniques is required.
+Pore Network Modeling (PNM) is widely recognized as a prominent tool for simulating transport phenomena with account of the pore space structure and topology \cite{blunt2001flow, blunt2002detailed, joekar2012analysis, gostick2016openpnm, cui2022pore}.
+It enables the analysis of flow properties, such as permeability, in relation with rock properties inside multiscale porous media \cite{jiang2013representation, mehmani2013multiscale, ruspini2021multiscale, zhang2021pore}.
+This approach is widely used in various applications involving porous materials, including petroleum engineering \cite{yang2019pore, zhang2021anisotropic, qin2024modeling, zahasky2020pore}, energy storage and conversion \cite{gostick2007pore, zenyuk2015coupling, lombardo2019pore, sadeghi2019exploring, mckague2022extending, obliger2014pore}, chemical and biological applications \cite{ xiong2016review, lin2021simulation, sadeghnejad2021digital, jendersie2024neuropnm}.
 Using a multiscale PNM approach, it was shown that the presence of microporosity significantly changed the original macropore network flow patterns \cite{wu2024multiscale}.
-Besides, multi-scale PNM was adopted to reproduce grain dissolution and pore filling with clay for studying the microporosity effect on fluid filtration \cite{mehmani2014effect}.
-Since macroscale and nanoscale pores are considered to be in thermodynamic equilibrium, fluid properties inside them are assumed to be equal and defined by fluid properties in the bulk.
+Besides, it was adopted to reproduce grain dissolution and pore filling with clay for studying the microporosity effect on fluid filtration \cite{mehmani2014effect}.
+Since macroscale and nanoscale pores are considered to be in thermodynamic equilibrium, fluid properties inside them are assumed to be equal to the bulk fluid properties defined by classical thermodynamic models.
 However, numerous molecular simulation studies demonstrated that fluid properties in nanopores significantly differ from those observed in macropores \cite{liu2019review, wang2021molecular, sun2023review}.
-It was also proved by the analysis of the small-angle neutron scattering (SANS) signals for stable microemulsion inside nanoporous controlled pore glasses (CPG) \cite{dahl2024confinement}.
+It was also proved experimentally by the analysis of the small-angle neutron scattering (SANS) signals for stable microemulsion inside nanoporous controlled pore glasses (CPG) \cite{dahl2024confinement}.
 Thus, the transport of fluids within such complex multiscale porous media exhibits behavior that deviates from classical Darcy's law due to nanoscale effects \cite{wang2015impact, wang2018pore, asai2022non}.